AI-Club-Aachen/game-ai-platform/gamelib/README_PYPI.md

 ### Move
 The `Move` object returned by `get_move` is defined in `gamelib.GAME.move`.

-## Running Your Agent

-The agent uses standard input/output (stdin/stdout) to communicate with the game engine.
-When running on the platform, this is handled automatically.
-To test locally, you can instantiate your class in a `if __name__ == "__main__":` block as shown in the example.

 ## Example in TicTacToe

 Here is a simple example of a tictactoe agent that selects the first available cell on the board.